Takes place Saturday, August 21 at Trestle Park

 Adrian, Michigan (July 9, 2021) – The Upper Great Lakes Region

-of the Huntington’s Disease Society of America (HDSA) will host the West Michigan Team Hope Walk on Saturday, August 21st at 10:00 AM (ET) at Trestle Park.
+of the Huntington’s Disease Society of America (HDSA) will host the Adrian Team Hope Walk on Saturday, August 21st at 10:00 AM (ET) at Trestle Park.
 There will also be a virtual component.
 All proceeds support HDSA’s mission to improve the lives of people affected by Huntington’s disease (HD) and their families.

 “Whether our families are walking virtually or in-person, one thing we want them to know is that they are NOT alone in this fight,” said Camille Colletti, HDSA’s Upper Great Lakes Regional Development Officer.
 “While HD might be rare, there are other families and friends here to support you within your very own community.
 With laughter, smiles, and a day of fun; our Team Hope events bring us all together to embrace our challenges, because Family is Everything.”